MichaelPaddon/imaplar/docs/index.rst

 Authentication Configuration
 ############################

-An authetication configuration dictionary has the follwoing members:
+An authetication configuration dictionary has the following members:

 ``method`` [string, required]
   The authentication method to use.